Submissions

 Originality and Plagiarism

-The authors should ensure that they have written entirely original works, and if the authors have used the work and/or words of others that this has been appropriately cited or quoted.
+Authors should ensure that they have written entirely original works.
+If authors have used the work and/or words of others, this must be appropriately cited or quoted.

-Reuse of text copied from another source must be enclosed in quotation marks, and the original source must be quoted.
+Reuse of text copied from another source must be enclosed in quotation marks, and the original source must be cited.
 If the study design, structure, or language of the manuscript was inspired by previous studies, those studies should be cited.

 Image files must not be modified or adjusted in any way that could lead to misinterpretation of the information contained in the original image.
 If incorrect image manipulations are identified and confirmed during the peer review process, we may reject the manuscript.
 If image manipulation is identified and confirmed after publication, we may correct or retract the article.

-The data presented must be original and must not be inappropriately selected, altered, improved or fabricated.
-This includes: 1) excluding data points to increase the significance of findings, 2) falsifying data, 3) selecting results that support a particular conclusion at the expense of inconsistent data, 4) deliberately choosing tools or methods of analysis to support a particular conclusion.
+The data presented must be original and must not be inappropriately selected, altered, enhanced, or fabricated.
+This includes: 1) excluding data points to increase the significance of findings, 2) falsifying data, 3) selecting results that support a particular conclusion at the expense of inconsistent data, and 4) deliberately choosing tools or methods of analysis to support a particular conclusion.

 Citation policy